-In search of the pelican and bittern, I made a square cylinder and sketched a pelican in its habit of regurgitating fish on dry land, where other creatures often snatch it away.
-I thought it was a literal expression of the words of God, the Amen, the faithful and true witness, the beginning of God’s creation – ‘because your works are lukewarm and neither cold or hot, I will vomit you out of my mouth, because you say you are rich and in need of nothing, but you do not know that you are miserable, poor, blind and naked.’
-2]
+In my desperation to understand the pelican-bittern metaphor, I sketched these birds in a circle with earthling creatures between them to see what was reasonable to happen.
+Known to regurgitate fish on dry land, that was how I sketched the pelican.
+Its behavior reminded me of the words spoken by Christ, who is God made flesh, to the church of Laodicea, ‘because your works are lukewarm and neither cold or hot, I will spit you out of my mouth, because you say you are rich and in need of nothing, but you do not know that you are miserable, poor, blind and naked.’
+(Rev 3:16)

 The Mourning Owl and the Weeping Dragon,

-As an eagle stirs up her nest and flutters over her young, so the years 735 BC to 700 BC were stirred up because of sin, Assyria had conquered Samaria, the capital of the northern kingdom of Israel, took the 10 northern tribes into captivity, from where they dispersed into the Nations.
-Judah was also occupied and the holy city, Jerusalem was besieged.
-It felt like I was looking straight into the eyes of that incurable wound between Jerusalem and Samaria, which has since infected the rest of the circle, still festering in forwards and backwards retaliations between Nations and Strangers, until this very day.
+Then because of their sin God stirred up the Middle-East like an eagle stirs up her nest.
+During 735 BC to 700 BC Assyria conquered Samaria, the capital of the northern kingdom of Israel, took these 10 northern tribes into captivity, from where they dispersed into the Nations.
+Also Judah was occupied and the holy city, Jerusalem besieged.
+3] The wound festered incurably.

 I will do a new thing, I will make a way in the wilderness and rivers in the desert.
-The animal of the field shall honor me, the dragons and the owls, because I give waters in the wilderness and rivers in the desert, drink to my people, my chosen.
+The beast of the field shall honour me, the dragons and the owls, because I give waters in the wilderness and rivers in the desert, to give drink to my people, my chosen.
 This people I have formed for myself, and they shall show forth my praise.
-2]
+4]